horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 - functional and accessible 24/7
 - enforces equal rules for all participants
 - available for anyone unconditionally
+- censorship-resistant

 That's how the Bitcoin blockchain was born.

-After Bitcoin made its debut the underlying blockchain technology spread to other projects resulting in other cryptocurrencies and whole new systems.
+After Bitcoin made its debut the underlying blockchain technology spread to other projects resulting in other cryptocurrencies and decentralized systems.

-// image
-// centralzied vs decentralized networks

 Bitcoin was initially worthless; only a handful of people knew about it.
 In its early days, the public mostly perceived Bitcoin as fun money for geeks rather than as something that could challenge the financial system.